About HashCash

 The full details about blind signatures can be found in Chaum's seminal paper (see 'References' sidebar), but the basic concept of a blind signature is readily illustrated through a physical analogy:

 Imagine a sheet of paper that we want to have signed by a signer, Sam, without revealing to Sam what's written on it.
 This can be accomplished by placing a sheet of carbon paper on top of the paper to be signed, inserting them both into an envelope and sealing it, and then having Sam sign on the envelope.
 The signature will be copied onto the paper through the carbon paper above it, and we will have the signature on the paper without having revealed its contents to Sam.
-This is a blind signature.

 Now a blind signature might not seem like such a useful thing - why would anyone sign something when they don't know what it is they're signing?
 Well, it just so happens that the blind signature is the key concept that makes possible real digital cash systems such as HashCash.